Image

 The Emotional Landscape

-On the surface, Journey is a game about movement—gliding, climbing, floating through beautiful environments.
-But what it’s really about is companionship.
-The invisible thread that forms between two people who simply choose to be present with one another.
+On the surface, Journey is a game about movement - gliding, climbing, floating through beautiful environments.
+But what it is really about, for me, is companionship.
+The invisible thread that forms between two people who simply choose to be present with one another ...
+And yes I know the history of the game and what it was made for, but intent matters very little once something is handed to someone else.

 The End, and the Flight

 It’s joyful.
 It’s graceful.
 It’s a kind of release I didn’t know I needed.
-And then—it ends.
+And then -

 Coming Back